JiriBilek/ESP_ATMod/README.md

 ### **AT+SYSCPUFREQ - Set or query the Current CPU Frequency**

-Sets and queries the COU freqency.
+Sets and queries the CPU freqency.
 The only valid values are 80 and 160 Mhz.

 **Query:**

-*Syntax:*
+*Command:*
 ```
 AT+SYSCPUFREQ?
 ```